-The arrangement of radiometers, Fig 2, is constituted of 50 units, having been each one formed by three parts: aluminum body, iso lating parts, sensor and thermocouple (Fig 2 - top/left).
-The aluminum body (Fig 2 -top/center) is a cylinder with holes to put the telfon isolates parts, to fix the radiometer on a plate, to making vacuum inside and to facility the passage of electrical wires and thermocouple.
-The sensor is thermal radiation isolated from the inferior body base by MLI (which it is adhered in this base).
-The sensor is a circular copper plate ( $\emptyset = 35$ mm, thickness = 0.6 mm), black painted on the superior face (space qualified paint, model PU1 MAP with 50 μm thickness, $\varepsilon = 0.865$ and $\alpha = 0.898$ ).
-On the sensor opposite side, to make temperature measurements, a thermocouple was installed on each one (Fig. 2 - center part).
+The radiometer arrangement (Fig. 2) is constituted of 50 units, having been each one formed by four parts: aluminum body, isolating parts, sensor and thermocouple (Fig. 2 - top/left).
+The aluminum body (Fig. 2 - top/center), is a cylinder with holes to put the Teflon isolate parts, fix radiometer on a plate, to make vacuum inside and to facilitate the passage of the electrical wires and thermocouple.
+The sensor is thermal radiation isolated from the inferior body base by MLI (which is adhered in this base).
+The sensor is a circular copper plate ( $\varnothing$ 35 mm, thickness = 0,6mm), black paint on the superior face (space qualified paint, model PU1 MAP with 50 $\mu$ m thickness, $\epsilon$ =0.865 and $\alpha$ =0.898).
+On the sensor opposite side, to make measurements, a thermocouple was installed on each one (Fig. 2 - center part).
 These radiometers were thermally isolated from the aluminium body by three Teflon points, which were fixed in the aluminum body (Fig. 2 - right top).
-The radiometers were produced in LIT/INPE, which has specialized tools to fabricate MLI, machining, to measurement of thermo-optical properties and to perform contamination analysis.
-This lab has painting facilities, too.
+The radiometers were produced in LIT/INPE, which has specialized tools to fabricate MLI, machines, to measurement of thermo-optical properties and to perform contamination analysis.
+This laboratory has painting facilities, too.

-The main steps, in the production process of the radiometers, are the following (Fig. 2 - middle and top parts): a) manufacturing of the copper circular plates (radiometer sensors); b) black painting on sensors (carried out at the LIT Painting Laboratory, which guarantees the same conditions and characteristics of the satellite surfaces); c) production of MLI; d) manufacturing of aluminum body with Teflon isolation putting; f) MLI adhering; g) attachment of the thermocouples to the back sensor (the same technique is employed when satellites are tested in Space Simulations); h) precision assembling of the sensors in the Teflon cylinder isolations (precision bonding of the sensor to the Teflon isolations because they have to have a minimum contact among them, consequently minimizing heat losses.).
+The main steps in the radiometer production process are the following (Fig. 2 - middle and top parts): a) manufacturing of the copper circular plates (radiometer sensors); b) black painting on sensors (carried out at the LIT Painting Laboratory, which guarantees the same conditions and characteristics as satellite surfaces); c) production of MLI; d) manufacturing of aluminum body with Teflon isolating putting; e) MLI adhering; f) attachment of the thermocouples to the back sensor (the same technique is employed when satellites are tested in Space Simulation); g) precision assembly of the sensors in the Teflon cylinder isolations (precision bonding of the sensor to the Teflon isolating because they have to have a minimum contact between them, consequently minimizing heat losses).

 After preparing all 50 radiometers (as described above), the setup preparation was fulfilled.
-The radiometers were placed over a base plate, which were protected by an adhered Kapton film (size 1x1m).
+The radiometers were placed over a plate protected by an adhered kapton film (size 1x1m).

 Figure 2: Bottom: view of the setup: radiometers, base plate, lamps and support.
-Top: phases of the manufacturing radiometer process.
+Top and middle: phases of the radiometer manufacturing process.